vanderbilt-redcap/redcap_cypress_docker/README.md

 The main branch of this repo will point to the latest tested REDCap version by default.
 The followings step can be used to modify this project to run against any older REDCap version:
 1. Determine which [redcap_cypress branch](https://github.com/vanderbilt-redcap/redcap_cypress/branches/all?query=v) is closest to the REDCap version you'd like to test
 1. Navigate to the `redcap_cypress` directory and run `git checkout v#.#.#` to checkout that branch
-1. If a branch does not exist for the exact REDCap version you'd like to test, you can modify this project to run on that version by editing the **redcap_cypress/.circleci/config.yml** file and updating the **REDCAP_VERSION** variable to your desired REDCap version.
-Yes, the **REDCAP_VERSION** in this file is also used for local runs (for now).
+1. If a branch does not exist for the exact REDCap version you'd like to test, you can modify this project to run on that version by editing the **redcap_cypress/cypress.env.json.example** file and updating the **redcap_version** variable to your desired REDCap version.
+This variable is copied from **cypress.env.json.example** into **cypress.env.json** every time `./run.sh` is called so that the expected version of REDCap is used after `./update.sh`, `git pull`, `git checkout`, etc.
 1. If you have cypress open, close it.
 1. Run `./run.sh`